American Dialect Society: Word of the Year

 Since 1991, the American Dialect Society has designated one or more words or terms to be the word of the year.
+The tradition was initiated by Allan Metcalf, executive secretary of the ADS, who organized the first vote in January 1991 for the word of 1990.
 The New York Times stated that the American Dialect Society "probably started" the "word-of-the-year ritual".
 However, the "Gesellschaft für deutsche Sprache" (GfdS) has announced a word of the year since 1977.